the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 ~Myclass() is called for 0x7ffc2d9a686d
 ```
 Note that although Myclass has user defined copy ctor, compiler calls move ctor when returning from f_NRVO() function and it has copy syntax in return statement(return m).
 Straightforward expectation would be it should return an lvalue
-expression, thus normally it should use copy initialization, however, move ctor kicks in because compiler does lvalue to xvalue conversion.
+expression, thus normally it should use copy initialization, however, move ctor kicks in because the compiler treats the returned local object as an rvalue candidate and prefers the move constructor.
 It is not a new rule, since modern C++ this case is applied in this way.
 However, some programmers that are unaware of this rule, may want to reassure calling move ctor by using std::move(name) in return statement.
 This usage is called pessimistic move and must be avoided since it blocks copy elision.
 Pessimistic move ex:

 ```cpp
 class Myclass